Creating a Holistic Strategy for Software Quality Testing

-Any good software project should strive to deliver high quality products and services to their users.
+Any good software project should strive to deliver high-quality products and services to their users.
 It is, after all, one of the most important aspects that will define your product’s success.
 Quality is an umbrella term and comes in many forms.
 To a developer it might mean modular, maintainable, and testable while to a user, it could mean correct, efficient, reliable, secure, etc.

 No matter your definition of a quality product, every team must establish a method of determining the level of quality achieved at any given time and they must do so in a cost-effective manner that will reflect their goals and objectives.
 Use of a proper testing strategy can save you a ton of money in the long run and at the end of the day, give you a competitive advantage in the marketplace.
 To illustrate how to develop an effective testing strategy, let’s consider quality in a modern large-scale web app.

 Software quality assessment is typically divided into 2 categories: static and dynamic analysis.
 Static analysis often comes in the form of code reviews, algorithm analysis, etc. It is generally done by developers and is vital to a cohesive and sound architecture and code base.
 A little investment in this area will go a long way in ensuring the system is healthy, maintainable and above all else, feasible.
-Dynamic analysis, on the other hand, includes test program execution, observing behaviour, etc. It is typically done by several groups including developers, quality assurance specialists, stakeholders, and above all else, users.
+Dynamic analysis, on the other hand, includes test program execution, observing behavior, etc. It is typically done by several groups including developers, quality assurance specialists, stakeholders, and above all else, users.
 This type of analysis is by far the most expensive piece of the puzzle to ensuring our desired level of quality is met.
 Both types of analyses are complementary.
-In this article we will take a closer look at dynamic analysis and automation testing.
+In this article, we will take a closer look at dynamic analysis and automation testing.

 You Might Also Like: Guide to Mobile Application Testing Strategy.

 This type of analysis is what most people consider to be the true form of testing because it simulates real world scenarios in order to verify and validate the application’s behavior.
 It is arguably more important to find defects in a typical user workflow than to flag a less than optimal algorithm that ultimately will not prevent the user’s desired action to be taken.
-Analyzing dynamic behaviour is a complex task because as the name implies, it is dynamic.
+Analyzing dynamic behavior is a complex task because as the name implies, it is dynamic.
 Problem sets can grow exponentially and you will soon realize that an exhaustive testing strategy is doomed to fail on many levels.
 For this reason, it’s important to define a strategy that will be effective, reliable, repeatable and as I’m sure the product owner will tell you, affordable.

 In order to define this strategy, we need to rely on a few important heuristics.
 The International Software Testing Qualifications Board (ISTQB), an international testing qualification organization, defines the following 7 principles: